Arranging a funeral or cremation in New York

-This is generally one of the first things that families think about when a death has occurred.
-If you have prior experience with a funeral service provider, then this can be a straightforward decision, but if not, it can be daunting deciding where to start.
-There are some 1700 funeral homes and mortuaries in New York, and in the region of some 600 cemeteries, crematories, and memorial parks.
+This is generally one of the first things families think about when a death occurs.
+If you have prior experience with a funeral service provider, then this can be a straightforward decision, but if not, it can be daunting to decide where to start.
+There are some 1700 funeral homes and mortuaries in New York and in the region of some 600 cemeteries, crematories, and memorial parks.

 The important thing is to decide on some key criteria to narrow your search down.
 Do you have something special in mind for the funeral ceremony?
 Do you want a traditional burial, a cremation, or a more contemporary celebration service?
 Do you have a budget in mind?
-Just having a clear outline of your specific requirements can help you when contacting funeral providers to inquire about their services.
-It can also help YOU stay in control of funeral planning arrangements, and not be overwhelmed by a funeral home.
+Having a clear outline of your requirements can help you contact funeral providers to inquire about their services.
+It can also help YOU stay in control of funeral planning arrangements and not be overwhelmed by a funeral home.